profexorgeek/Glade2d/readme.md

 # Glade2d

 Glade2d is a 2D rendering/game engine intended to run on a [Wilderness Labs Meadow Board](https://www.wildernesslabs.co/).
-Clearly this is silly because a microcontroller is not well-suited for game development and the board is intended more for IoT applications.
+Clearly this is silly because a microcontroller is not well-suited for game development and the board is intended for IoT applications.
 But it can draw to a screen and therefore a game engine should exist for it.

-A "glade" is an open space in the forest, aka a meadow ;)
+A "glade" is an open space in the forest, aka a meadow, which is what Glade2d was designed to run on.

-To see an example showing how to configure custom `Sprite` objects and render them in a custom `Screen` check out the [Demo Enitities](https://github.com/profexorgeek/Glade2d/blob/master/Glade2d/Examples/DemoEntities.cs) file or download and run the app!

 ![image](https://user-images.githubusercontent.com/711100/167543124-df31e10e-ee33-4441-bcf5-95a89e12e3fd.png)

-## Using
+## Getting Started

-Currently, Glade2d is very early in development and does not have any releases or packages.
-Feel free to clone the repository and experiment with it.
+Currently, Glade2d early in development and does not have official releases or packages.
+To experiment with Glade2d:

-Glade2d requires a Meadow board and a display.
-We have only tested it with an st7789.
-If you try it on something else, let us know how it goes!

-We will publish some documentation on how to set up the hardware when we are a little further in this project.
+1. Clone the repository and open the Glade2d.sln in Visual Studio
+1. If you have a Meadow installed on a ProjectLab board v2.e or better, deploy the `SampleProjectLab` application
+1. If you do not have a Meadow device or just want to test on your dev machine, run the `SampleGtk` application

+The sample application loads a spritesheet, defines multiple entities based on sprites from the spritesheet, and composes the entities into a tiny scene while displaying the FPS.
+This is a basic example of how to load sprites and composite them into a single buffer.
+We hope to add more demos as we add features to the engine!

 ## Documentation

-We intend to publish docs in [the docs folder of this repository as simple markdown](/docs/index.md) but we are not that far yet.
+See the [docs index page in this repo](/docs/index.md) to get started.

 ## Contributing